One of the advantages of studying Spanish in Barcelona is the opportunity to alternate the library with a field trip to the beach.

 Zona de Banys – El Parc del Fòrum

-The final zone to consider visiting when scoping out seaside study spots in the man-made swimming zone at El Parc del Fòrum.
+The final zone to consider visiting when scoping out seaside study spots is the man-made swimming zone at El Parc del Fòrum.
 Constructed in 2004, the expansive park contains a concrete promenade bordering a limited sea water swimming area, complete with deck chairs and showers.
-If you want to keep your laptop as far as possible from the sand of the beaches, this is the perfect place for you to study.
+If you want to keep your laptop as far away as possible from the sand of the beaches, this is the perfect place for you to study.

 Look after your belongings.
 Unfortunately, petty theft is common at the beach, so take advantage of the lockers if you plan to leave your books and to take a swim.